 In taking up Nabal’s cause and asking David to spare his life, Abigail proves herself to be a righteous, caring woman.
 At great risk to herself, she approaches David, an angry man bent on revenge, and intercedes for her husband, despite his bad behavior.
 Her request can be seen as a picture of Christ, who offered Himself as a sacrifice to save foolish sinners from the consequences of their own actions and who continues to intercede for us (Hebrews 7:25).

 Abigail’s propitiation saves the day.
 David thanks Abigail for staying his hand and repents of his own foolish and rash decision to slaughter Nabal’s household (1 Samuel 25:32–34).
-In fact, David sees Abigail’s coming to him as a blessing from God, and he send her home in peace (verse 35).
+In fact, David sees Abigail’s coming to him as a blessing from God, and he sends her home in peace (verse 35).

 Meanwhile, Nabal, insensitive to his wrongdoing and the danger that he had been in, holds a kingly feast for himself and gets drunk (1 Samuel 25:36).
 Abigail waits until the next morning for her husband to sober up, and then she tells Nabal everything—how David had been on his way to destroy him and how she herself had saved Nabal.
 Upon hearing this news, Nabal falls ill: “His heart failed him and he became like a stone.
 About ten days later, the LORD struck Nabal and he died” (verses 37–38).
 David then sends a message to Abigail asking her to become his wife, and Abigail responds affirmatively (verses 40–42).